vitessio/website/content/en/docs/19.0/reference/programs/vtctldclient/_index.md

 ### Options

 ```
-      --action_timeout duration   timeout for the total command (default 1h0m0s)
+      --action_timeout duration   timeout to use for the command (default 1h0m0s)
+      --compact                   use compact format for otherwise verbose outputs
   -h, --help                      help for vtctldclient
-      --server string             server to use for connection (required)
+      --server string             server to use for the connection (required)
 ```

 ### SEE ALSO